 - Windsor Castle

 - Eton College

 - Chessington World of Adventure

 The sample timetable below is a typical 2-week Oxford Global Young Leaders Program.

 Well balanced, nutritious three cooked meals are provided.
-Every student will also enjoy a traditional “formal dinner” – a set menu evening meal which lets students taste the sample life as a real undergraduate of Oxford University.
+All students will also enjoy a traditional Oxford University “formal dinner” – a set menu evening meal which lets students taste the sample life as a real undergraduate of Oxford University.

 Packed lunches are provided for excursions.